Orleans Parish Prison: History

 The old Parish Prison opened in 1837 on the square bound by Orleans, Tremé, St. Ann, and Marais.
 During the day, prisoners were kept outside in the segregated courtyards.
 At night, most prisoners slept on the floor of crowded cells with only two blankets each.
 The last prisoners left in 1895.
 The location was later used to construct a building for the Sewerage and Water Board.
 In 1895, The Times-Picayune described Orleans Parish Prison as:

-The prison closed in early 1895 and in 1931, prison and court functions were relocated to new facilities at Tulane and Broad, over one mile straight back on Tulane Avenue.
-In 1967, the House of Detention complex opened, followed by Community Corrections Center (CCC) complex in 1976.
-HOD closed in 2012 and CCC has since been abandoned since 2005.
+The prison closed in early 1895.
+The new parish prison was completed behind the Criminal Courts building at Elks Place on Tulane and Saratoga that same year, but was poorly built and became damaged from constant use by the 1920s.
+In 1931, prison and court functions were relocated to new facilities at Tulane and Broad, over one mile straight back on Tulane Avenue.
+In 1967, the House of Detention complex opened, followed by the Community Corrections Center (CCC) complex in 1976.
+HOD closed in 2012, and CCC has since been abandoned since 2005.

+Just after midnight on May 16, 2025, ten inmates (including six charged with murder or attempted murder) escaped from Orleans Parish Prison through a hole behind a toilet; eight of the ten would be recaptured by May 26.
+One of the two final inmates at large, Antoine Massey, would be recaptured on June 27, 2025.
+The final escapee, Derrick Groves, was recaptured on October 8, 2025, nearly five months after the jailbreak.

 Safety and conditions

-The Orleans Parish Prison has had tremendous problems for a long time.
-Most problems caused by lack of mentoring of the inmates by deputies.
-Several fights, stabbings and deaths had occurred in the prison mostly in the 13-story high-rise House of Detention which has become infamous.
+The Orleans Parish Prison has had tremendous problems for a long time, mostly caused by lack of monitoring of the inmates by deputies.
+Several fights, stabbings and deaths have occurred in the prison, mostly in the 13-story high-rise House of Detention which has become infamous.

 A group of inmates filed a class-action lawsuit against the jail in 1969 but problems still went unaddressed.
-Statistics researchers considered Orleans Parish Prison to probably be the worst jail in the country.
+Statistics researchers considered Orleans Parish Prison to be probably the worst jail in the country.
 The prison was described as too large, understaffed, and filthy.
 Prisoners lived in fear of being beaten or raped.
-In 2012 there were 600 ambulance runs to the emergency room, with far more than half of them related to violence.
+In 2012 there were 600 ambulance runs to the emergency room, with more than half of them related to violence.
 Guards rarely patrolled the House of Detention, one of several buildings comprising the Orleans Parish Prison complex.
 Prisoners had access to drugs and weapons such as kitchen knives and handguns by way of guards.